 How can I save on taxes with pillar 3a?

 If you contribute to pillar 3a, you’ll benefit from tax advantages.
-You can fully deduct your deposits from your income tax.
+Your deposits can be fully deducted from income tax up to the permissible maximum amount.
 Each year, you’ll receive a receipt showing the amount you have deposited, which you can submit with your tax return.

 When can I start contributing to pillar 3a?